-Your website needs to get the right traffic that will eventually turn into a sale or an enquiry, the more laser targeted you get with your keyword optimisation, generally, you will find that your traffic potentials will decrease but ultimately the visitors who will come to your site will have a much higher intent to convert.
+Your website needs to get the right traffic that will eventually turn into a sale or an inquiry, the more laser targeted you get with your keyword optimization, generally, you will find that your traffic potentials will decrease but ultimately the visitors who will come to your site will have a much higher intent to convert.

 How To Promote A Website At Home & On Your Own

-Once you have decided what keywords you’re going to optimise your website for, it’s time to start writing your copy, the basic rule of thumb would be to mention these keywords at least two to three times in the body of your content, prioritising the first one to two sentences in your paragraph and your first headline.
+Once you have decided what keywords you’re going to optimize your website for, it’s time to start writing your copy, the basic rule of thumb would be to mention these keywords at least two to three times in the body of your content, prioritizing the first one to two sentences in your paragraph and your first headline.

-Now that your copy is written, it’s time to put together a long term strategy for promoting your business, i.e. our goal is to rank on the first page of google for the keywords we have optimised our page for.
+Now that your copy is written, it’s time to put together a long-term strategy for promoting your business, i.e. our goal is to rank on the first page of google for the keywords we have optimized our page for.